madicd/madicd.github.io/_posts/2023-02-20-fun-ways-to-learn-sql-injection.markdown

 helping individuals, companies and universities improve penetration testing skills.

-Exercises are updated on
-a daily basis and progress of the user is tracked and awarded with points, ranks and badges.
+Exercises are updated daily and progress of the user is tracked and awarded with points, ranks and badges.

 They are performed in a